 “Life can only be understood backwards; but it must be lived forwards.”Soren Kierkegaard

 We all want to be happy and satisfied with our lives.
-But as Kierkegaard alludes, we often don’t understand what made us happy and satisfied until years later, when we’re able to look at our lives in retrospect.
+But as Kierkegaard alludes in this quote, we often don’t understand what made us happy and satisfied until years later, when we’re able to look at our lives in retrospect.

 Relationships are not only the primary takeaway of the Harvard Study of Adult Development; they also feature prominently in measures of well-being like psychologist Martin Seligman’s theory of well-being.